Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 3

-Simulate that Maple failes on even minutes and see how the status changes in ServicePulse.
+Simulate that Maple fails on even minutes and see how the status changes in ServicePulse.

 ## Exercise 9.4